wiiznokes/LibreFanControl/DEV.md

 But is fast and simple to use

+having a service have also some pros:
+- seperate control of the hardware with other things
+- expose an API on the network that other app could use

-After this project, i discovered Rust, and i can tell it would have been much better suited. simple build system, no GC, crates, cargo, types system, efficient, .......
+After this project, i discovered Rust, and i can tell it would have been much better suited, especially for the service. simple build system, no GC, crates, cargo, types system, efficient, .......
 I think that for windows, this is the best we can get, using C# to make such a low level lib is very dumb imo; but for Linux, anoter project could be created using Rust and C interop for lm-sensors.
 I plan to maybe do that latter.
 Probably with just a tool to create config file, and an applet icon.